Muhammad Ibrahim (Mughal emperor)

-Muhammad Ibrahim (9 August 1703 – 31 January 1746) or Jahangir II was a Mughal prince and claimant to the throne of the Mughal Empire in 1720.
+Jahangir II (جهانگیر دوم (9 August 1703 – 31 January 1746), born Mirza Muhammad Ibrahim, was a Mughal prince and claimant to the throne of the Mughal Empire in 1720.

 Early life

 Muhammad Ibrahim was the youngest son of Prince Rafi-ush-Shan, son of Emperor Bahadur Shah I. His mother was Nur-un-nissa Begum, the daughter of Shaikh Baqi.
 He was the brother of Emperors Rafi ud Darajat and Shah Jahan II.
 On 2 December 1707, he was given the rank of 7000 and 2000 horses.

 Reign

 On 15 October 1720, he was brought out of the prison and placed on the throne.
 He had been designated by the Sayyid brothers as the successor to his brother Shah Jahan II.

 However, Sayyid Khan Jahan, the governor of Delhi, dreading Ibrahim's reputation for having a violent temper, installed his cousin Roshan Khan, the son of Prince Khujista Akhtar Jahan Shah, as the Mughal emperor.
 Muhammad Ibrahim was defeated in the battle of Hasanpur and deposed on 13 November 1720.
 He was sent back to the prison in the citadel of Shahjahanabad.

 A quartrain quoted by Khush-hal Chand says that his day of power had been short-lived, "like a drop of dew upon a blade of grass."